vectorsigmaissomewhere/Gorkhey-Tv/README.md

-also I am unable to show the images in product page and in home page we have not written code for featured products , fix this too
+also I am unable to show the images in product page and in home page we have not written code for featured products , fix this too also there are lots of security bugs since the requirement of the college was about functionality and not about secuity bug

 Fix it if you can